"There aren't enough trees from which to hang a man, nor water to drown a man nor soil to bury a man."

 The mountains and headlands are bare and rocky.
 The Atlantic Ocean borders the Burren on two sides, making the scenery even more dramatic.

-One first-time visitor with Vagabond Tours commented that the Burren looks "like a land of giants".
+A first-time visitor to The Burren told one of our VagaGuides that the area looks "like a land of giants".

 Interesting Fact: The Burren is actually man-made.

 Millennia of animal grazing has worn back the soil to expose the bare rock below.

 This limestone rock in turn has been eroded away, all of which gives the amazing effect that can be seen today.